Screen reader users can VISIT THE SITE MENU PAGE for full page list.

 10.2 The Biennial Meeting shall decide the host country of each World Championship.

-10.3 At the World Championships players shall compete for the following trophies:
+10.3 At the World Championships ladies and men shall compete separately for the following trophies:

-10.5 The World Championships shall be restricted to players registered with the IBGA Vice Chairman/Administration who hold IBGA handicaps.
+10.4 The World Championships shall be restricted to players registered with the IBGA Vice-Chairman/Administration who hold IBGA handicaps.

 11. IBGA SPONSORED TOURNAMENTS